Guanacaste Airport Transportation

 • Cons:

 • Booking Tip: Clarify the maximum wait time at the airport and the estimated number of stops.
 Ensure the shuttle goes directly to your hotel or a very nearby point.
-Companies like Interbus and Tropical Tours Shuttles offer shared shuttle services.

 • Pros: